What is dementia?

 - concentrate, plan and organise things

-- speak and find the right words.
+- follow conversations, or find the right words

 - Fronto-temporal dementia - this occurs when there is damage to the frontal and/or temporal lobes in the brain.
+This leads to clumps of abnormal proteins collecting inside nerve cells, causing them to die.
+It may also be referred to as 'Pick's disease'.

 See our factsheet Living with dementia for more information on the different types of dementia and their symptoms.